Opposite of FABLE – 35 Antonyms With Sentence Examples

 Confession Fables do not require a confession of guilt or wrongdoing, as their focus is on teaching moral lessons rather than exploring personal accountability.
 The suspect’s confession to the crime provided crucial evidence for the detectives to solve the case.

-READ: Opposite of GUY - 35 Antonyms With Sentence Examples
+READ: Opposite of SWIRL - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of FABLE